Thyroid Cancer

 Types of thyroid cancer

-• Papillary cancer.
-It is the most frequent, representing between 70% to 80% of all these cancers, although it is also the one with the best prognosis.
-If diagnosed early and with adequate treatment, complete cures are achieved in more than 90-95% of cases, despite its tendency to spread to the neck nodes.
+If diagnosed early and treated appropriately, complete cures are achieved in more than 90-95% of cases, despite its tendency to spread to the neck nodes.

 • Follicular cancer.
 It accounts for 10% to 15% of thyroid cancers.
-It also has a good prognosis, with complete cures being achieved in 70-80% of cases, although it has a greater tendency to metastasize to the lung and bones.
+It also has a good prognosis, with complete cures being achieved in 70-80% of cases, although it has a greater tendency to produce metastases in the lung and bones.

 • Medullary cancer.
-It is a rare cancer that has its origin in parafollicular cells.
-It can be part of a multiple endocrine neoplasia type 2 or develop spontaneously.
+This is a rare cancer that originates in parafollicular cells.
+It may be part of multiple endocrine neoplasia type 2 or develop spontaneously.
 It has a more complex prognosis than the previous ones.

 • Anaplastic or undifferentiated cancer.
-Its incidence is exceptional and, unfortunately, its prognosis is unfavorable.
-It generally affects older people and can appear as a result of the evolution of papillary and follicular cancers.
+Its incidence is exceptional and, unfortunately, its prognosis is unfavourable.
+It generally affects older people and can arise from the evolution of papillary and follicular cancers.

-• Sex and age: it is more frequent in women between 30 and 50 years of age.
+• Sex and age: it is more common in women between 30 and 50 years of age.

-• Radiation: patients who have received radiotherapy to the head or neck have a higher risk than the general population.
+• Radiation: patients who have received radiotherapy to the head or neck are at higher risk than the general population.

-• Diet poor in iodine: it favors the appearance of papillary and follicular thyroid cancer.
+• Diet poor in iodine: favours the appearance of papillary and follicular thyroid cancer.

 How is thyroid cancer diagnosed?

-At the Clínica Universidad de Navarra a diagnostic study is carried out when thyroid cancer is suspected, which is usually performed in 4 hours through the Fast Track protocol.
+At the Clínica Universidad de Navarra Cancer Centre, a diagnostic study is carried out in the event of suspected thyroid cancer, which is usually completed in 4 hours using the Fast Track protocol.

-In the Endocrinology Department, a clinical history is taken and a detailed physical examination is performed.
-One of the diagnostic tests performed at the Clinic is thyroid ultrasound.
+In the Endocrinology Department, a clinical history is taken and a detailed physical examination is carried out.
+One of the diagnostic tests performed at the clinic is thyroid ultrasound.
 It uses ultrasound and determines the size of the thyroid, whether there are nodules, their size and consistency and whether other areas of the neck are affected.

-The definitive diagnosis of thyroid cancer is made by minimally invasive techniques: ultrasound with fine needle aspiration-puncture (FNA) for cytological study.
-It has high sensitivity and specificity to diagnose thyroid cancer subtypes and allows regional staging.
-It is also useful for the diagnosis of benign thyroid pathology and allows a preoperative assessment of thyroid lesions.
+The definitive diagnosis of thyroid cancer is made using minimally invasive techniques: ultrasound with fine needle aspiration-puncture (FNA) for cytological study.

 In most cases, thyroid cancer is cured, with surgery being the main treatment.
 For this, it is necessary for the surgical team to have extensive experience.
 Surgery is adapted to the type of tumor.